Chapter 5 — Outdoor Kitchen Guide

 Even though summer is winding down, and you may not want to begin building your outdoor kitchen yet, now is the perfect time to start the brainstorming process.
 Over the last few months, we’ve covered several blog topics to help you get your outdoor kitchen started the right way.
 You should now have almost everything you need—from choosing kitchen appliances to establishing your kitchen zones.

 At LanChester Grill & Hearth, our goal is to make this as easy as possible for you and guide you every step of the way.
 In this final chapter of our outdoor kitchen guide, we provide a few visual examples of outdoor kitchen design ideas that will jump-start your creativity.
 When you’re ready to get started with your outdoor kitchen, be sure to call the professionals at LanChester Grill & Hearth!

 Have you considered what outdoor kitchen features you want for your space?
 If your outdoor kitchen will be an added living space in your home, you’re going to want to provide shade for your friends and family (and yourself!) when you’re working on your outdoor cooking.
 A covered patio can be over your dining area, cooking area, or both.
 Here are a few examples that we really love:

 Creating a Focal Point

 Just like with your indoor kitchen, you want your outdoor living space to be stylish.
 Instead of picking out every color, piece of furniture, and finishes that you like, we suggest picking one or two main pieces that will become the “focal points” of your outdoor kitchen design.
-Creative backsplashes, colorful furniture pieces, or even floral arrangements are just a few options.
+Creative backsplashes, colorful furniture pieces, large accessories, or floral arrangements are just a few options.
 Here are a few examples we think really pop:

 Maximizing Your View